kstenschke/doShell/README.md

 ## Language / syntax general

 * autolang is a superset of SHell script:
-  Non atl-commands are interpreted as shell commands.
+  Non atl-commands are interpreted/passed-on as shell commands.
 * Empty lines are ignored.
 * Whitespace preceding a commamd or comment, used e.g. for indenting is allowed
 * Each line is expected to contain no more than one command